Ireland Tour: The Archaeology of Éire

 Why Take this Tour?

-- Private tours of the current projects of Grassroots Archaeology
+Private tours of St. Doulagh’s Church, an Anglo-Norman castle and Martello Tower with the director of Grassroots Archaeology

 Day 1: Depart the USA.